 Typical features of state-sponsored cyber threats include using unlawful means to try to obtain information about central government decision-making or to expose critical vulnerabilities that could affect the capacity of the state and society to function.

 Cyber interference is part of the range of hybrid methods that are used to exert influence through information in order to undermine social stability or that seek to influence the decision-making of state leaders along with other means of pressure.

 State-sponsored cyber espionage may also target the knowledge capital of companies and research institutes, in which case the aim of illegal information gathering is to obtain information on product development to strengthen the competitiveness of one’s own industry or to acquire technologies subject to export control for military purposes.

 Both cyber interference and cyber espionage are part of our reality even in peacetime.
 In emergency conditions, cyber attacks can be used as means of warfare, as Russia’s invasion of Ukraine has shown in a very concrete manner.

 Identifying perpetrators of cyber attacks is challenging

 Identifying the party behind cyber attacks is always a challenge.
-The attacker or the intruder attempts to cover their tracks, for example by routing their attack through several commercial servers, anonymising the intrusion tools they use, misleading deliberately or using intermediaries to protect the actors behind them.
+The attacker or intruder may attempt to cover their tracks by routing their attack through several commercial servers, anonymising the intrusion tools they use, deliberately misleading the target or using intermediaries such as cyber crime groups to conceal the actors behind them.